pawelblaszczyk5/planner-tokenami/README.md

 | --------------- | -------- | ------------- | ----------- | ---------------- |
 | Stylesheet size | 8.06 kB  | 2.22 kB       | 8.58 kB     | 2.73 kB          |

-As you can see, even though Tokenami is slightly bigger it compresses better so I'd call it even.
-Moreover, as mentioned before - in theory Tokenami should be smaller with more property-value combinations and there're few additional improvements coming.
+As you can see, Tokenami has smaller stylesheet size.
+The gap will probably grow with the size of the app (as mentioned before, Tokenami generates rules for every property, while TailwindCSS for every property + value combination).
+However, the difference shouldn't skyrocket or anything - both solutions use atomic rules.

 |            | Tokenami  | Tokenami gzip | TailwindCSS | TailwindCSS gzip |
 | ---------- | --------- | ------------- | ----------- | ---------------- |
 | JS(X) size | 540.33 kB | 169.85 kB     | 542.96 kB   | 171.79 kB        |

 This app is an SPA so HTML size is basically included in this one as JSX.
-This is influenced by styling library in two ways - firstly, how terse are styles declarations, secondly - companion libraries.
-I can't imagine using TailwindCSS without CVA and tw-merge, Tokenami comes with a one built-in, so these are included here.
+This is influenced by styling solution in two ways - firstly, how terse are styles declarations, secondly - companion libraries.
+I'm usually using TailwindCSS in conjunction with CVA and tw-merge, Tokenami comes with a one built-in, so these are included here.
 Generally even if it looks like Tokenami is in the lead - it's important to note that that size is spread out differently.
 CVA + tw-merge for TailwindCSS is much bigger than Tokenami `css` utility.
 On the other hand, the styles declarations with Tokenami are bigger.

-### Timings (paint + rendering)
+### Timings **(paint + rendering only)**

 |                            | Tokenami | TailwindCSS |
 | -------------------------- | -------- | ----------- |